 Cats need regular grooming throughout the cooler months.
-Learn how to adapt your current grooming routine and find out what you should be looking for in your next session.
+Learn how to adapt your current grooming routine to keep your cat healthy through winter.

 Cats in cold weather

 It’s a common misconception that cats don’t need regular grooming in cold weather.
 In fact, as the months start to get colder in the run-up to winter, it's important to adapt your cat’s grooming routine to keep them warm and comfortable.

 Read on for our guide to cold weather grooming for your cat.

 During autumn, your cat will shed their summer coat to allow for a thicker, warmer coat for the cold weather.
 While cats do a good job of grooming themselves, many will need extra help to keep their thick coat in check and prevent matting.